Apillon/grants/DID Vault Application.md

 Here you can also add any additional information that you think is relevant to this application but isn't part of it already, such as:

+### Previous relevant experience
+Apillon's first production ready release was back in XXXX and it was an on chain solution for data integrity. #TODO

+This release is relevant to show the team understands and knows how to develop encryption based solutions using blockchain.

+The data integrity module was successfully implemented with the following companies:
+#TODO

 - Work you have already done.
 - If there are any other teams who have already contributed (financially) to the project.